 Before their proposed travel, students should submit a Graduate Student Request for Travel Expenses form in order to receive pre-approval for funding reimbursement.
 The form can be downloaded and printed here: Travel Funding Request Form.

-Completed forms, with the necessary signatures (the applicant's, as well as his/her supervisor, if one has officially been named) and supporting documentation, should be submitted to the Graduate Assistant (AHB 2G02B) for the approval of the Graduate Chair.
+Completed forms, with the necessary signatures (the applicant's, as well as his/her supervisor, if one has officially been named) and supporting documentation, should be submitted to the Graduate Coordinator (UC 2401C) for the approval of the Graduate Chair.

 The amount of funding available to each student will be advised as close as possible to the beginning of the current fiscal year.
-As of 1 September 2017, until 30 April 2018, the amount will be $800 per student.
+For the 2021-22 fiscal year (1 May - 30 April), the amount will be $800 per student.
 When submitting an expense claim students must include receipts to document this amount.
 Equally, they should retain in their possession any receipts that exceed this amount.
 Even though these excess receipts cannot be reimbursed at the time, they can be made the subject of a supplemental expense claim later if more funding becomes available.
 Reimbursement is based on the fiscal year, which runs 1 May - 30 April each year.
 All claims and receipts for any given year must be submitted well before the 30 April end of year deadline.